 Have you ever wanted to find a hidden treasure?
 Of course, we all did when we were kids.
 Now you can with geocaching.
 All you need is a phone or other device with GPS so you can follow the coordinates that you will find on the geocaching website.
 The state of Michigan actually has their own geocaching program where you can get prizes for finding a certain number of geocaches in their parks.
 The hints online start you at the park’s headquarters and you can follow the GPS directions from there.
 Just remember to put the geocache back exactly where you found it so others can play too.

 Lake Michigan offers seasonally warm waters, which are perfect for taking a dip.
 You can get the beach day experience without having to worry about unknown ocean critters swimming below you.
 Although it may be tempting to hop in at any point, swimming is only permitted in the buoyed-off section of the lake.
 Bring your water guns and beach balls in your camper and make some memories on the water at Van Buren State Park.

 Ranger-led wildlife explorer programs are offered weekly starting in the spring and offer fun and educational experiences for visitors of all ages.
 Explorer programs teach you about the wildlife in the park, including what trees are around, what insects you can find, and which birds are flying overhead.
 You’re never too old or too young to learn about your surroundings or gain a new appreciation for the fauna and flora that will be all around you during your RV trip to Van Buren State Park.

 Van Buren State Park is a perfect destination for a pet-friendly RV vacation.
 Even if parts of the park are closed, you and your pooch can enjoy a day at the dog beach.
-With easy access from the parking lot, a short walk will gain you access to the pup paradise.
+With easy access from the parking lot, it's only a short walk to pup paradise.
 Your dog will love running up and down the shore and splashing in the water.
 Just be sure to be responsible and clean up after your furry friend.